MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 The SVCB record is defined specifically within the Internet ("IN") Class ({{!RFC1035}}).
-SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name, and SvcFieldValue is a set of key=value pairs present for the ServiceForm.
+SvcFieldPriority is a number in the range 0-65535, SvcDomainName is a domain name (absolute or relative), and SvcFieldValue is a set of key=value pairs present for the ServiceForm.
 Each key SHALL appear at most once in a SvcFieldValue.
 The SvcFieldValue is empty for the AliasForm.